basculethirascule/tidy_data_project/CodeBook.md

 - tBodyGyroMean
 - tBodyGyroJerkMean

-Prefix of the variable names shown above with 'Avg_' in the table 'average_activity.txt' indicates that the data represent the average of all data available for a subject and their chosen activity.
+Prefix of the variable names shown above with 'Avg_' in the table 'average_activity_subject.txt' indicates that the data represent the average of all data available for a subject and their chosen activity.